idaceappdev/AdalToMsal/Python/PythonWebApp-ADAL-To-MSAL/2.After-webapp-MSAL/README.md

         flask.session['access_token'] = result['access_token']

    ```
-## Steps to verify that app is using MSAL.
+## Steps to verify that app is using MSAL

 - Observe the URL during sign-in which should redirect to v2 endpoint